zhuyanhao/Behavioral-Cloning-Project4-Self-Driving-Cars/README.md

 #### 2. Final Model Architecture

 The final model architecture is very close to the original nvidia model.
-The only difference is adding a Lambda layer for the conversion of color space so that no modification is needed in drive.py.
+A few differences are: 1) ELU activation added in each layer to increase nonlinearity; 2) L2 regularizer added to avoid over-fitting and 3) preprocessing layer added to convert image from RGB to HUV.
+The preprocessing layer is added inside the model so that the input from simulator can be directly fed into my neural network.
+Below is the summary of the model:

+![alt text][image7]

 #### 3. Creation of the Training Set & Training Process